Menaver/Menaver.IoT.Devices/README.md

 # Overview <a name="overview"></a>

-.NET implementations for various IoT devices (LED, displays, keyboards, sensors, etc).
+.NET implementations that help for better interaction with various IoT devices (LED, displays, keyboards, sensors, etc).

 ## Keynotes
 - Platform: netstandard2.0;